Rotation matrix: Voigt notation

+This is particularly useful in composite laminate design, where plies are often rotated by a certain angle to bring the properties of the laminate closer to isotropic.

 Uniform random rotation matrices

 We sometimes need to generate a uniformly distributed random rotation matrix.
 It seems intuitively clear in two dimensions that this means the rotation angle is uniformly distributed between 0 and 2π.
 That intuition is correct, but does not carry over to higher dimensions.
 For example, if we decompose 3 × 3 rotation matrices in axis–angle form, the angle should not be uniformly distributed; the probability that (the magnitude of) the angle is at most θ should be 1/π(θ − sin θ), for 0 ≤ θ ≤ π.

 Since SO(n) is a connected and locally compact Lie group, we have a simple standard criterion for uniformity, namely that the distribution be unchanged when composed with any arbitrary rotation (a Lie group "translation").
 This definition corresponds to what is called Haar measure.
 León, Massé & Rivest (2006) show how to use the Cayley transform to generate and test matrices according to this criterion.

 We can also generate a uniform distribution in any dimension using the subgroup algorithm of Diaconis & Shahshahani (1987).
 This recursively exploits the nested dimensions group structure of SO(n), as follows.
 Generate a uniform angle and construct a 2 × 2 rotation matrix.
 To step from n to n + 1, generate a vector v uniformly distributed on the n-sphere S^{n}, embed the n × n matrix in the next larger size with last column (0, ..., 0, 1), and rotate the larger matrix so the last column becomes v.